daradib/sidedoor/README.md

 ## Alternatives

-sidedoor is meant as a lightweight solution to tunneling localhost ports with minimal dependencies.
+sidedoor is meant as a lightweight solution to tunneling ports with minimal dependencies.
 Some more featured alternatives include:

  * [OpenVPN](https://en.wikipedia.org/wiki/OpenVPN)